Supplements for Peripheral Neuropathy

 Neuropathy is only one sign of vitamin B deficiencies.
 You might also have some skin issues, hair loss, dandruff, eye problems, mouth ulcers and more.

 I would recommend NeuroBiologix Optimal B Complex.
 Watch out for cheap brands that will probably contain folic acid and too much methyl B12.
 Folic acid isn't actually a vitamin but has to be converted by the body to folate.
 Also some people have trouble with methyl B12.
-This NeuorBiologix formula has a mix of adenosyl and methyl B12 so should work for just about anyone.
+This NeuroBiologix formula has a mix of adenosyl and methyl B12 so should work for just about anyone.

 B6 Induced Neuropathy